 The International Air Transport Association (IATA) is a global trade association for airlines representing some 290 airline members and accounting for 82% of total global air traffic.
-Our members include airlines based in the Republic of Korea and major foreign airlines that operate services to/from the Republic of Korea.
+Our members include Asiana Airlines, Eastar Jet, Jeju Air, Jin Air, Korean Air, T'way Air and major foreign airlines that operate services to/from the Republic of Korea.